Bride buying in India: Beti Bachao, Beti Padhao Yojana ("Educate Daughters, Save Daughters" scheme)

 Beti Bachao, Beti Padhao Yojana (translation: Save the daughter, educate the daughter) is a campaign of the Government of India that aims to generate awareness and improve the efficiency of welfare services intended for girls.
 The scheme was launched with an initial funding of ₹100 crore.
 It mainly targets the clusters in Uttar Pradesh, Haryana, Uttarakhand, Punjab, Bihar and Delhi.
 Haryana is one of the most successful state in rapidly increasing sex ratio by taking stringent actions against female infanticide under this scheme.

-Under the scheme, Haryana which had the sex ratio of 834 females in 2012, and improved the female ratio to 914 in 2018 resulting in 17 of 21 districts having a sex ratio of above 900 female to 1000 males and only 4 district having a sex ratio of between 875 to 900.
+Under the scheme, Haryana which had the sex ratio of 834 females in 2012, and improved the female ratio to 914 in 2018 resulting in 17 of 21 districts having a sex ratio of above 900 female to 1000 males and only 4 districts having a sex ratio of between 875 and 900.
 Some community development blocks have a newborn ratio of over 1000 females.
 For example: Ratia block, comprising 53 villages, had a yearly newborn ratio of 1003 females on 31 December 2018.
 This SRB ratio saw an improvement in 2020, with SRB seeing a rise from 920 in 2019 to 922 in 2020.
 While the cumulative SRB dipped from 922 to 911 in the first half of 2021, showcasing a setback in the "Beti Bachao Beti Padhao" a flagship Programme, despite increase in raids and strict regulations on people practicing sex determination tests.